Comprehensive Tree Care Strategies for Urban Environments

 To prune branches effectively, follow these steps:

-2. Utilize a series of three cuts to make the process more effective.
-The first two cuts remove the weight of the branch, one cuts under and then the other over the branch.
+- Utilize a series of three cuts to make the process more effective.
+The first two cuts remove the weight of the branch; one cuts from underneath and then the other cuts from above the branch.

 Identifying and Addressing Common Tree Issues